stw32/PulseWaveform/README.md

 The cutoff thresholds for the above criteria were determined empirically and may need adjusting for new datasets. `PlotRejects` plots the number of beats rejected for each criterion and can be used at the end of the pipeline to assess if adjustments to thresholds are needed.
 Below is an example of an aligned set of segmented beats before and after cleaning.

 <img width="881" alt="Screenshot 2022-02-21 at 18 27 07" src="https://user-images.githubusercontent.com/63592847/155009585-2ce4b92e-e576-491b-a8d5-d421c0f9c651.png">

+* setting `subset == T` for `sep_beats` allows only a subset of beats to be taken forward in the analysis pipeline.
+It is only necessary for autonomic arousal manipulations where inter-beat intervals are altered (such as the ISO study).

 ## Morphological Feature Extraction